-The participants were patients attending a geriatric geriatric centre called "taking care of those who gave us life" in the city of Durango.
-Data collection was carried out during February 2021, culminating at the end of February of the same year.
+The participants were patients attending a geriatric geriatric centre called "caring for those who gave us life" in the city of Durango.
+Data collection was carried out during the month of February 2021, culminating at the end of February of the same year.